 We do support owners of second-hand kits and aircraft once they are properly registered with us, per our Terms & Conditions for ownership transfer.

-To make sure you are truly getting a good deal on the second-hand purchase of a Sonex Aircraft kit or completed aircraft, read Sonex Aircraft’s guidance on Buying New vs. Used kits and aircraft.
+To make sure you are truly getting a good deal on the second-hand purchase of a Sonex Aircraft kit or completed aircraft, read Sonex’s guidance on Buying New vs. Used kits and aircraft.

 Is there room to install GPS-based moving map displays and MFD’s?
 How about a transponder?
 How about a complete IFR panel?

 You can install any instrumentation you wish in your Sonex Aircraft.
 Just keep track of the overall weight of the various packages and watch the power requirements.
 While the heart of our aircraft is in a fun day VFR mission, they do enjoy very good cross country capability, especially due to their outstanding fuel economy.